Could China-Taiwan conflict escalate to a full blown military crisis?

 “So certainly the costs for Taiwan will rise.”

-However, he explains that China’s current aggression mainly stems from the fact that Beijing had already “backed itself into a corner” on the issue of Ms Pelosi’s visit, which it failed to prevent, and had to seem like it was doing something.
+However, he explains that China’s current aggression mainly stems from the fact that Beijing had already “backed itself into a corner” on the issue of US House speaker Ms Pelosi’s visit, which it failed to prevent, and had to seem like it was doing something.

-Observers largely agree that these drills are a face-saving exercise by China at home to balance the outrage it whipped up over Ms Pelosi’s visit and its failure to prevent it.
+Observers largely agree that these drills are a domestic face-saving exercise by China to balance the outrage it whipped up over Ms Pelosi’s visit and its failure to prevent it.

 Professor Pant adds that Beijing was testing America’s resolve by threatening to escalate the situation over Ms Pelosi’s visit but it knew that its options were limited.

-“China also knows that full-fledged war with Taiwan at this stage is something that could be more catastrophic for its own interests,” Mr Pant adds.
+“China also knows that full-fledged war with Taiwan at this stage is something that could be more catastrophic for its own interests,” Prof Pant adds.

 There have also been concerns that the US and China can go to war over Taiwan, but experts agree that neither country has the appetite for the tension to escalate so far.